dprog-philippe-docourt/django-qr-code/README.md

 ./run-tests.sh
 ```
 This will run the test suite with all supported versions of Python and Django.
 The test results are stored within `tests_result.txt`.

+## Projects Using this App

+This app is used in the following projects:
+* [MyGym Web](https://mygym-web.ch/): a web platform for managing sports clubs.
+The QR codes are used for importing members' contact information in a phone book.
+* [Gymna-Score](https://gymna-score.acjg.ch/): a web platform for entering scores during gymnastics competitions organized by the Association Cantonale Jurassienne de Gymnastique (ACJG).
+The QR codes are used to provide an easy way for the public to follow an ongoing competition.
+They are also used to authenticate judges that need to enter scores.